 - Your first-born is now more capable of waiting a bit before having his needs satisfied.

 - Firstborns often take to their newly acquired status as the older child by showing new self-reliance in matters such as dressing, toilet use and feeding, even volunteering to give up their “babyish” bottles and by contentedly entertaining themselves.

-- This age gap has been shown to enhance the older child’s ability in maths and in reading (Notre Dame University).
+- This age gap has been shown to enhance the older child’s ability in maths and in reading (Buckles).

 - If you suffer from morning sickness or other pregnancy issues, your toddler is old enough to observe it yet still too young to understand, and thus may become distressed.

 - There is likely to be times during pregnancy when you will need to lift your toddler which can put undue stress on your abdomen.

 - You'll be slammed with first-trimester exhaustion at a time when your wobbly toddler is learning to run and climb, and needs constant supervision.

 - Sibling jealousy will be at its worse than it would be with a smaller or larger age gap (Cave and Fertleman; Ebner).
 At the age of two children are at their most egocentric and become frustrated easily when they cannot control their environment, which leaves them prone to jealousy (Bounty).